 This easy pumpkin french toast recipe is made with rich buttery brioche bread coated in a sweet crispy exterior and loaded with real pumpkin pie flavor!
 It’s a perfect Fall breakfast idea!

 Ditch the frozen section of the grocery store and pick up some fresh pumpkin puree and make this mouthwatering French toast recipe from scratch.
-Make it even healthier and more cost-effective by using this easy homemade pumpkin pie spice because the rest of the ingredients are ones you’ve probably already got on hand.
+Make it using this easy homemade pumpkin pie spice because the rest of the ingredients are ones you’ve probably already got on hand.
 It’ll be your new favorite way to start your day!

 Table of contents